mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

 We were able to improve the accuracy by over 9%.
 However, thresholding method only scales the outputs by multiplying them by a constant number.
-It must be noted that the disciminative power of a classifier (e.g. as measured using ROC) does not change in this case.
+It must be noted that the discriminative power of a classifier (e.g. as measured using ROC) does not change in this case.

 ### Links

+- Code: <a href="https://gist.github.com/mateuszbuda/cb122143afcc574b3cee636e1cc58150" target="_blank">GitHub gist</a>
 - Class imbalance: <a href="https://arxiv.org/abs/1710.05381" target="_blank">arXiv:1710.05381</a>
 - Extended report: <a href="http://www.diva-portal.org/smash/get/diva2:1165840/FULLTEXT01.pdf" target="_blank">diva2:1165840</a>